jundalisay/superb/content/en/research/jagor/ph/chapter-07.md

 Jalajala, an estate which occupies the eastern of the two peninsulas which run southward into the lake, is one of the first places visited by strangers.

-It owes this preference to its beautiful position and propinquity to Manilla, and to its fantastic description by its former owner, De la Gironnière.
+It owes this preference to its beautiful position and propinquity to Manila, and to its fantastic description by its former owner, De la Gironnière.
 The soil of the peninsula is volcanic ; its range of hills is very rugged, and the watercourses bring down annually a quantity of soil from the mountains, which increases the deposits at their base.

 The shoreline, overgrown with grass and prickly sensitive-plants quite eight feet high, makes a capital pasture-ground for buffaloes.
 Behind it broad fields of rice and sugar extend themselves up to the base of the hills.